wp-plugins/trailblaze/readme.txt

 = 1.0.6 =
 * The custom post type name should universally be plural
 * Added custom taxonomy archives condition to the breadcrumbs

+= 1.0.7 =
+* Added a condition for when Reading Settings for blog posts has a Posts page set